 When we multiply the energy hunger of our new technology by the huge fraction of the now billions of people able to afford that technology, then add the relatively recent harnessing of natural gas, oil and coal to produce that energy, we have a radically new situation never before seen on the planet.

 These new fuels are very carbon rich.
 Burning that carbon produces lots of energy, but at the same time it also produces what is becoming a very dangerous byproduct: carbon dioxide, otherwise known as CO2.
 That CO2 goes straight into the atmosphere.
 How much?
-In 2007 alone, with our modern energy needs, it is estimated that we humans released into the atmosphere 29,321,302,000 (that’s 29 billion!) metric tons (Wikipedia), or almost 60 trillion pounds of CO2.
+In 2007 alone, with our modern energy needs, it is estimated that we humans added to the atmosphere about 29,321,302,000 (that’s 29 billion!) metric tons (Wikipedia), or almost 60 trillion pounds of CO2.
 Let me emphasize: that’s for only one year!
+And a number so big (60,000,000,000,000) we can hardly wrap our heads around it!

 For an extreme example of what carbon dioxide can do, see Venus Greenhouse Effect by Fraser Cain.
 Here’s an edited excerpt: “The atmosphere of Venus is made up almost completely of carbon dioxide, with traces of nitrogen….
 Scientists think that Venus used to be more similar to Earth, with lower temperatures and even liquid water on the surface of the planet.
-At some point, billions of years ago, the planet started to heat up.
+At some point, billions of years ago, the [CO2 increased and the] planet started to heat up.
 [Now, because of its dense blanket of CO2,] the average temperature on Venus is 864 degrees Fahrenheit.”
 This is hot enough to melt lead!
+(Remember, a hot day for us is 90 or 100 degrees Fahrenheit.)